-The Board of Ethics employed a three step analysis to determine whether, under the circumstance presented, a prohibited conflict of interest would arise if the DCA were to also serve as a village prosecutor for a village located in the County of Nassau.
-The Board considered: (i) whether holding the dual offices, under the circumstances presented, would violate Article 18 of the New York General Municipal Law (Conflicts of Interest of Municipal Officers and Employees), (ii) whether holding the dual offices, under the circumstances presented, would violate the Nassau County Code of Ethics, and (iii) whether holding the dual offices, under the circumstances presented, would create a prohibited appearance of impropriety under common law principles.
+The Board of Ethics employed a three step analysis to determine whether, under the circumstance presented, a prohibited conflict of interest would arise if the Program Coordinator were to also serve as an elected mayor or trustee for a village within the County of Nassau, or as an elected member of a school board for a school district within the County of Nassau.
+The Board considered: (i) whether holding the dual offices, under the circumstances presented, would violate Article 18 of the New York General Municipal Law (Conflicts of Interest of

+Municipal Officers and Employees), (ii) whether holding the dual offices, under the circumstances presented, would violate the Nassau County Code of Ethics, and (iii) whether holding the dual offices, under the circumstances presented, would create a prohibited appearance of impropriety under common law principles.